ucdavis-bioinformatics-training/2020-August-Advanced-scRNAseq/prerequisites/intro2R/data_in_R_fixed.md

 ![](Data_in_R_files/figure-html/cluster-1.png)<!-- -->

-**on your own** : Play with th grid.arrange function, using the plots you've created to create you own final combined plot.
+**Within your groups** : Play with th grid.arrange function, using the plots you've created to create you own final combined plot.

 ### Saving plots as png or pdf